reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/third-party-tools.md

 ---
-layout: default
-category: Concepts
 title: Usage with 3rd party tools
 ---

-### Re-using sessions information in 3rd party tools like curl
+## Re-using sessions information in 3rd party tools like curl

 When a session is activated (via the `set-session` helper), environment variables are set containing information about the current session.
 This information can be re-used for other 3rd party tools like curl.